THE STORY OF CHARLIE COULSON

 my hands covering my face.
 He told me that Charlie wanted to see me.
 "I've

 just seen him," I answered, "and I can't see him again."
-"But Doctor, he says
+"But Doctor,

 he must see you once more before he dies."
 So I made up my mind to go and see